 Content owner: Safe practice

-- Adult volunteers - means anyone over 18 years of age who gives their time to Girlguiding without being paid.
-This covers all volunteering roles within Girlguiding – including those involving working directly with members and those involving no direct contact with members.
-An adult volunteer may also be a member of Girlguiding which means that a subscription is paid.
+- Adult volunteers – anyone aged over 18 who gives their time to Girlguiding without being paid.
+This includes volunteers working directly with members and volunteers with no direct contact.
+An adult volunteer may also be a Girlguiding member, which means a subscription is paid.

-- Young member - means anyone under 18 years of age who is a member of Girlguiding.
+- Young member – anyone aged under 18 who is a member of Girlguiding.
 Young members include young leaders, young external volunteers and Rangers.

 - Enquirer – means an individual who has registered their interest to volunteer with Girlguiding and is going through the enquiry process.